adrian88888888/AHK-Virtual-Desktop-Library/README.md

 |`CallFunctionOnDesktopSwitch(bool)` |  If true calls a funcion named `OnDesktopSwitch()` each time the desktop changes, if true then YOU need to create that funcion`OnDesktopSwitch()` and add to it what you want to happen every time the desktop changes<br/>If false stops calling that function, is not obligatory to use|

 # Working AHK Example:
+I know it´s a visual mess, just run it and press the hotkeys to test it for yourself, with escape you exit the app
 ```autohotkey
 #Include ...the-dir-with-the-2-files...\AHK_Vitrual_Desktop_Library.ahk